AlienLabZ/aliendroid-activerecord/README.md

 Queries
 --------
-Now you need to load data from your database.
-With AlienDroid-ActiveRecord you can do this like:
+To load data from database, just do:

 	public MyActivity extends RoboActivity {